lidofinance/wallets-testing-modules/packages/pg-reporter/README.md

 # Wallets Module

-`@lidofinance/pg-reporter` is a custom Playwright reporter for Pushgateway.
+`@lidofinance/pg-reporter` is a custom Playwright reporter for Pushgateway and Prometheus.